 Have you been the victim of police brutality?
 Or maybe your Constitutional rights have been violated due to other police misconduct.
-In either case, you may be looking for a Charlotte police brutality lawyer to help with your case.
+In either case, you may be looking for a police brutality lawyer to help with your case.

 The experienced North Carolina police brutality lawyers at Riddle & Brantley have been helping clients in Charlotte since 1985 and we are ready to help however we can.

 For a FREE consultation with a police brutality lawyer, please call (704) 486-5824 or complete the short form below.

 The consultation is free and 100% confidential and you won’t pay any attorney fees unless we win your case and you receive financial compensation.